Fabioconti99/Mobile_Robots_Autonomous_Driving_And_Interaction/README.md

 * Another way to improve the ability of the robot to approach silver tokens may be using the `code` attribute. `code` is one of the attributes of the `Marker` object type.
 Through this numeric token's identification, the robot could save the `code` of every single grabbed token and not view it as a grabbable object anymore.
 This type of control could let the robot have a 360° degrees view of its surroundings.
 Letting a wider field of view will help the robot identify tokens from every possible angle making it easier to identify and point the following token.
   I've already tried to implement a function capable of recognizing the code of the silver token without achieving any decent result.
 Working on this feature, I noticed that many times the latest approached token's code would not get saved inside the dedicated variable.
 This mistake makes it impossible for the robot to avoid the just detected token after the grabbing routine.
 With an improved saving method, this routine could be an efficient way of avoiding already grabbed silver tokens.

+* A further improvement for the project will be changing the logic behind the `turn(speed, seconds)` function.
+The robot turns thanks to the arguments *speed* and *seconds* which tell the robot's motors for how long and at what speed to spin.
+The implementation I'd like to achieve concerns a change of the arguments passed to the function.
+Instead of having speed and seconds passed as parameters, it would be more effective to input an angle the robot's rotation will match.
+Running the simulation many times, I noticed a slight difference based on the stress condition of the processor.
+The improvement provided by this change will make sure to have the robot's rotations always equal despite the machine running the simulation.

 ### Conclusions
+To fease all the requests of the project, I choose to manage the structure of the code with a simple and recorsive logic.
 This project was my first approach to the Python programming language and the development of a well-structured git repository.
 Working on this assignment, I gained knowledge about the basic concepts of Python such as creating variables, managing functions, and delivering clear and well-structured code that could easily be understood by other developers.
 I also learned new skills about the use of [Git](https://git-scm.com) as a distributed control system which I had never worked with before.